The Best Light Sensitivity Glasses for Photophobia and Migraine

 ipRGCs – Melanopsin and its Role in Causing Pain

 So, what stimulates these intrinsically photosensitive retinal ganglion cells to produce the harmful photopigment melanopsin?
 An excellent study performed at Harvard University put migraine subjects into a dark room and then sequentially exposed them to light at various wavelengths to ascertain their effects10.
-The findings essentially cemented the pathway for treating photophobia.
+The findings essentially cemented the pathway to a light management solution for people with photophobia.
 Light in the blue, amber, and red spectrum all increased head pain associated with a migraine attack.
 Light in the low green spectrum (510-520 nm) actually soothed head pain for those subjects with migraine.

-How to Best Treat and Relieve Light Sensitivity
+How to Best Manage Light & Light Sensitivity

 Most simple sunglasses block the majority of light from 380nm all the way through 650nm12.
 Thus, the beneficial light cannot enter the eye.
 More importantly, is that this blocking pattern results in a very dark lens that should not be used indoors.

 Wearing dark sunglasses indoors can lead to chronic dark adaptation of the wearer’s eyes, which causes an increase in the pain and irritation associated with their light sensitivity.